 |---|---|

-| Flow Measurement | Measures flow rate by monitoring pressure drop across orifice plate |
+| Flow measurement | Measures flow by monitoring pressure drop across an orifice plate |

-| Design | Includes holes for pressure taps and jack screws for easy plate replacement |
+| Design | Includes pressure taps and features for plate replacement |

-| Maintenance | Allows quick inspection and replacement of orifice plates |
+| Maintenance | Allows inspection and replacement of orifice plates |

-| Material Grades | 304, 304L, 316, 316L |
+| Material grades | 304, 304L, 316, 316L |

-| Standards | ASME, ASTM, DIN, EN1092-1 |
+| Standards | ASME, ASTM, DIN, EN 1092-1 where applicable |

 Typical applications: